bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 Сlick |create icon| to add a tag.
 Enter a key and a value.

+.. note:: Both fields are required.
+The input values for both fields cannot start with a space.

 .. figure:: _static/Firewall_Details_Tags.png

 Click "CREATE" to create the new tag.
 It will be saved in a separate card.